Jacquelyn Piro Donovan

 Jacquelyn Piro Donovan is an American actress and singer known for her work in broadway musicals and on the concert stage.
 She is perhaps best known for the distinction of being the only actress to portray both the young innocent Cosette and the tragic heroine Fantine in the original Broadway production of Les Misérables.

 Early life

 Donovan was born in Boston and raised in Wellesley, Massachusetts.
-She is the youngest daughter of Anthony J. Piro, an accomplished Medical and Radiation Oncologist and Marian Piro, a special needs teacher.
+She is the youngest daughter of Anthony J. Piro, an accomplished Medical and Radiation Oncologist and Marian Piro, a special education teacher.
 She graduated from Lynnfield High School in Lynnfield, Massachusetts and received her BFA in acting from Boston University.
 In 2004, Donovan married broadway stagehand Peter Donovan, who most recently worked on the broadway company of Billy Elliot and is presently preparing Nice Work If You Can Get It.